Implementing Climate-Friendly & Equitable Communities Rules

 Why are parking minimums being eliminated near transit facilities when they usually have very high levels of parking esp by commuters since no dedicated parking for public transport is available ?
 How is it ensured that commuter parking is not overtaking residential parking near transit facilities ?

-ConcernedCitizens asked about 1 year ago
+ConcernedCitizens asked over 1 year ago

 The Climate-Friendly & Equitable Communities rules - mandated by the State of Oregon - removed the City’s ability to require a minimum amount of parking near frequent transit service.